The-going/evlproject/content/core/user-api/scheduling/_index.md

 Every time a thread undergoing the SCHED_QUOTA policy is given the CPU, the time it consumes is charged to the group it belongs to.
-Whenever the group as a whole reaches the alloted time credit, all its members stall until the next period starts, at which point the runtime credit of every group is replenished for the next round of execution, resuming all its members in the process.
+Whenever the group as a whole reaches the alloted time budget, all its members stall until the next period starts, at which point the runtime budget of every group is replenished for the next round of execution, resuming all its members in the process.

 You may attach as many threads as you need to a single group, and the